sabers13/agentic-ai-content-orchestrator/README.md

 ```bash
 streamlit run src/dashboard/run_pipeline_app.py
 ```
 Walks through each stage interactively, surfaces metrics, and links to the published post when auto-publish is on.
+Includes a tone selector plus custom text box so editors can enforce voice guidance without touching code.

 ---